peterwittek/somoclu/src/Python/doc/source/download.rst

 ============
 The module requires `Numpy <http://www.numpy.org/>`_ and `matplotlib <http://www.matplotlib.org/>`_.
 The code is compatible with both Python 2 and 3.

-On Linux, you need a standard GCC compile chain.
-Other compiler chains, for instance, ICC, are known to work too.
+On Linux and macOS, you need a standard C++ compile chain, for instance, GCC, ICC and clang are known to work.

-On OS X, you must have ``libiomp`` installed.
-See `this issue <https://github.com/peterwittek/somoclu/issues/28#issuecomment-220883160>`_ if you encounter problems.
-If you build it from source, please refer to the section below.

 On Windows, having ``MSVCP90.DLL`` and ``VCOMP90.DLL`` is usually sufficient.
 See `this issue <https://github.com/peterwittek/somoclu/issues/28#issuecomment-238419778>`_ if you have problems.